What is Azure Monitor for VMs?

 We recently announced changes we are making to the Health feature based on the feedback we have received from our public preview customers.
 Given the number of changes we will be making, we are going to stop offering the Health feature for new customers.
 Existing customers can continue to use the health feature.
 For more details, please refer to our General Availability FAQ.

 Integration with Azure Monitor Logs delivers powerful aggregation and filtering, allowing Azure Monitor for VMs to analyze data trends over time.
 You can view this data in a single VM from the virtual machine directly, or you can use Azure Monitor to deliver an aggregated view of your VMs where the view supports Azure resource-context or workspace-context modes.
 For more information, see access modes overview.

 When you deploy Azure Monitor for VMs, the data that's collected by your VMs is ingested and stored in Azure Monitor.
-Health criteria metrics are stored in Azure Monitor in a time-series database, performance and dependency data collected are stored in a Log Analytics workspace.
+Performance and dependency data collected are stored in a Log Analytics workspace.
 Based on the pricing that's published on the Azure Monitor pricing page, Azure Monitor for VMs is billed for:

 - The data that's ingested and stored.

 The log size varies by the string lengths of performance counters, and it can increase with the number of logical disks and network adapters allocated to the VM.
 If you already have a workspace and are collecting these counters, no duplicate charges are applied.
 If you're already using Service Map, the only change you'll see is the additional connection data that's sent to Azure Monitor.

 To understand the requirements and methods that help you monitor your virtual machines, review Deploy Azure Monitor for VMs.